matejstastny/shooting-stars/README.md

 ## 🛠️ Running from Source

-To run the game from the source code, you need to clone this repository,
+To run the game from the source code, you need to clone this repository:

 ```shell
 git clone https://github.com/kireiiiiiiii/shooting-stars.git